 No Longer a Commodities Market, Rather a Experiential Market

-Steven Johnson speaks about concepts in his book “Where Good Ideas Come From.”
-Here is his speaking to the TED conference.
+Steven Johnson discusses concepts in his book Where Good Ideas Come FromHere is his speech to the TED conference.
 I learned from Steven that the coffee shop came along in Europe at a time when most folks drank wine or beer with everything.
-He joked about how the sobering up around the time of Benjamin Franklin helped as well as brought folks together for dialogue.
-Actually he said Sotherby’s was first a coffee shop that grew into a insurance company.
+He joked about how sobering up around Benjamin Franklin helped and brought folks together for dialogue.
+He said Sotheby’s was first a coffee shop that grew into an insurance company.

-Julie Ask is the VP and Principle Analyst for Forrester Research.
+Julie Ask is the VP and Principal Analyst for Forrester Research.
 Julie talked about the key consumer and mobile technology trends, highlighting the opportunities to engage our customers and explore an approach to developing and deploying a mobile strategy that supports business and marketing objectives and delivers value to our customers.

-Newell-RubbermaidYou can tell from the expressions of the attendees at the conference that this was an enjoyable experience.
+You can tell from the expressions of the attendees at the conference that this was an enjoyable experience.

 Everyone was eager to collaborate and interact with each other.